josemanuel22/ISL/docs/src/Examples.md

 This section showcases two examples: predicting a univariate time series with an AutoRegressive model and forecasting electricity consumption.
 These examples illustrate the application of ISL for time series analysis.

-!!! warning
-    The databases used are not included in the repository.
-To access them, please consult the reference in the paper.

 - Example 1: AutoRegressive Model Prediction

 ```julia